DolMalin/AICheatSheet/README.md

 * Often used as the last *activation-functions* of a Neural Network to normalizes ouptuts as probabilities
 * Often paired with **argmax** function that permits to get the highest probability
 $$\sigma(z_i) = \frac{e^{z_{i}}}{\sum_{j=1}^K e^{z_{j}}}$$
-* Where $z$ is the vector of *raw outputs* from the Neural Network, $K$  is the number of classes.
+* Where $z$ is the vector of *raw outputs* from the Neural Network, $K$  is the number of classes
-	* We divide the exponential of one element of the output to the sum of all exponentials values of the output vector.
+	* We divide the exponential of one element of the output to the sum of all exponentials values of the output vector
 </details>